openstack-archive/fuel-plugin-midonet/doc/content/guide.rst

 #.
 Activate the option **Assign public networks to all nodes**.
    By default, Fuel only gives public access to Controllers.
-We need to enable this option in order to have external connectivity to Gateway Nodes.
+We need to enable this option in order to have external connectivity to Gateway nodes.

    .. image:: images/public_to_all.png
      :width: 100%